FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 One more time: The ferrite property independent of the shape is called the mu (µ).

 The optimal range of use for MnZn- and NiZn-ferrite have some overlap, where MnZn is usable from LF to 0.25 - 2 MHz, NiZn can be used from 1 MHz to far beyond 100 MHz for energy transfer (= transmitters).
 With limitations it is even used up to 1 GHz.
 It all can be seen nicely in the upper picture where the magnetic property mu (µ) for a number of materials is plotted against the frequency.
-NiZn mu (µ) between 100 and 750 and MnZn from 1000 to 15000.
-The average AL value (depends on geometric properties) goes for "average" toroids between 1000 - 15000 for MnZn and for NiZn from about some dozens to about 1000.
+NiZn mu (µ) between < 50 and 750 and MnZn from 1000 to 15000.
+The average AL value (depends on geometric properties) goes for "average" toroids between 1000 - 15000 for MnZn and for NiZn from about 10 to about 1000.
 Average is a toroid between 10 mm and 36 mm.
 In this Philips picture MnZn is the type starting with a "3" and NiZn is the material type starting with a "4".

 For EMC and suppression applications the loss factor is an enhancing factor, it is added to the inductance Z.

-In this case they form together a complex impedance (Ztot = ZXL + jR ).
 In EMC applications there is NO energy transfer, energy should be absorbed!

 What you can say about mains oriented electronics for coils and resistors, you can speak about real (R) and imaginary (L) impedances, you can also say about EMC ferrites: you have a lossless SELF-INDUCTANCE part (ZXL) and a complex LOSSY part (jR).
 But compared to mains electronics real and imaginary are somewhat "twisted" in their meaning.....!